DineshPadhan/ResuLLMe/README.md

 docker-compose up -d
 ```

-This will make the app avaialable at [`https://localhost:8501/`](https://localhost:8501/)
+This will make the app available at [`http://localhost:8501/`](http://localhost:8501/)

 ## 🤲 Contributing

 ResuLLMe is an open source project.

-If you want to contribute, open a [Pull requests](https://github.com/360macky/project-name/pulls).
+If you want to contribute, open a [Pull request](https://github.com/DineshPadhan/ResuLLMe/pulls).
 All contributions are welcome, but some that would particularly be useful to the community are:
-* Fixes in existing LaTeX templates
+- Fixes in existing LaTeX templates
-* Adding new LaTeX templates
+- Adding new LaTeX templates
-* Improved prompts
+- Improved prompts
-* Support for other LLMs (e.g. Bard, Claude, LLaMA)
+- Support for other LLMs (e.g. Bard, Claude, LLaMA)